soup-bowl/chromeboard/README.md

 To test the latest development build extension, installation is relatively simple:

 1. Download the zip of this project and extract where desired.
+2. Compile LESS files (Supports autocompile syntax, and regular compilers).
-2. Enable Developer mode (checkbox in Extensions).
+3. Enable Developer mode (checkbox in Extensions).
-3. Click 'Load unpacked extension...'.
+4. Click 'Load unpacked extension...'.
-4. Navigate the file browser to the extraction location.
+5. Navigate the file browser to the extraction location.

 This will allow you to test out the unpacked developer version of the app.
 Please note this software is in alpha and you may experience issues.
 Please let me know via GitHub issue tracker and I will have a look accordingly.